 For those who have outgrown Wegmans Wonderland, the Spark!Lab next door is available for children 6-12 years of age.
 Themes change often and focus on inventions that combine STEM (science, technology, engineering, and math) with art and creativity.
 The lab is also open 10-4 and closed on Tuesdays.

 There are two lunch options to choose from.
 We stopped for a snack at the Stars and Stripes Cafe in the lower level.
 It is open from 11-3 and has a variety of options cafeteria-style.
 Choices include all-American barbeques, soups, salad bar, burgers, pizza and desserts.
 The seating area holds 600.

-It wasn’t available during our visit, but the LeRoy Neiman Jazz Cafe is newly renovated and now open to the public.
+It was still under construction during our visit, but the LeRoy Neiman Jazz Cafe is newly renovated and now open to the public.
 This cafe is located on the first floor and open from 10-5.
-The food is inspired by New Orleans with gumbo, muffuletta, po-boy sandwiches, and more.
+The food is inspired by New Orleans with gumbo, muffuletta, po’ boy sandwiches, and more.

 Freeze-dried berries can be found in the snack section of many larger grocery stores.
 They are also available on Amazon: Trader Joe’s Freeze Dried Fruit Variety Pack.

 Berry Rice Krispies Treats Recipe

 Berry Rice Krispies Treats